 The first thing to consider when choosing a waffle maker is what type of waffles you want.
 Belgian style waffles are super thick and fluffy and are generally what you would expect when ordering a waffle in a restaurant.
 These things soak up butter and syrup like a sponge and bring a decadent pastry kind of feel to your breakfast.
 Some of our favorite Belgian style machines are the Presto FlipSide and the Cuisinart Double Belgian.

-Classic style waffles are much thinner than their Belgian counterparts and generally have crispier, crunchier faces.
+Classic style waffles are much thinner than their Belgian counterparts and generally have crispier and crunchier faces.
 These waffles still have fluffy interiors and are much more decadent than store-bought frozen waffles, but lack the pillowy volume of Belgian waffles.
-The Breville No-Mess and the Dash Mini Maker Griddle fit into this category and produced great waffles in our testing.
+In our testing, the Breville No-Mess and the Dash Mini Maker Griddle fit into this category of producing great classic style waffles.

 To Flip or Not to Flip

-The best waffles makers allow you to easily get the exact results you want, and make it hard to burn your waffles.
-Things like temperature adjustments can help you get the exact shade and texture you're looking for, and timers can ensure you don't leave the waffle on the griddle too long.
+The best waffle makers allow you to easily get the desired results you want and make it hard to burn your waffles.
+Features like temperature adjustment knobs can help you get the exact shade and texture you're looking for, and timers can ensure you don't leave the waffle on the griddle too long.
 Additionally, the ability to flip a maker over encourages more even batter distribution, and thus more even cooking and more consistent results.

 The Breville No-Mess is the most convenient and adjustable of all the models we tested.
-Its seven shade settings offer more adjustability than any other model, and both beeps and lights let you know when the waffle is done.
+With seven shade settings, this model offers more adjustability than any other we tested, and both beeps and lights let you know when the waffle is done.
 The Presto Flipside has only an auditory cook timer, but its ability to flip makes it easier to get consistent results.
-The Dash Mini Griddle Maker lacks any sort of adjustability or timers, but we found its heating elements to be quite forgiving, not burning our waffles even when we left them on for too long.
+While the Dash Mini Griddle Maker lacks any sort of adjustability or timers, we found its heating elements to be quite forgiving, not burning our waffles even when we left them on for too long.

 Ease of Cleaning

-Luckily most waffle makers have dependable non-stick coatings, so you can generally get away with just wiping the griddle itself with a damp cloth once it has cooled down, and you should be good to go.
-The non-stickiness does perform better on some models than others, but even the bad ones can generally be remedied with some cooking spray.
+Thankfully most waffle makers have dependable non-stick coatings.
+Because of this, the cleaning process typically isn't too tedious — you can generally get away with just wiping the griddle with a damp cloth once it has cooled down, and you're good to go.
+The non-stickiness performance does vary, with some models performing better than others.
+Even so, some of the stickier ones can generally be remedied with some cooking spray.
 Some models even have removable griddles that can be placed in a dishwasher.

-The two main sources of messes when cooking with a waffle maker are overflowing batter and excess condensation (luckily most non-stick grates work well enough to avoid any stuck-on and burnt batter catastrophes).
-Usually, you can solve the overflowing batter problem with a little trial and error to find the exact right amount of batter for your maker/batter combo, but some models still tend to spill no matter what you do.
+The two main sources of messes when cooking with a waffle maker are overflowing batter and excess condensation (luckily, most non-stick grates work well enough to avoid any stuck-on and burnt batter catastrophes).
+Usually, through trial and error, you can solve the overflowing batter problem to find the exact amount of batter for your maker/batter combo, but some models still tend to spill no matter what you do.
 Similarly, some models create a lot of condensation that can leave a puddle on your counter, while others do not.

-If you're one that is particularly annoyed by excess condensation, the Oster Flip offers a removable drip tray to prevent countertop puddles.
+If you're one that is particularly not a fan of excess condensation, the Oster Flip offers a removable drip tray to prevent puddles on your countertop.
 No machine deals better with overflowing batter than the Breville No-Mess.
 It has a non-stick reservoir that catches excess batter, making cleanup much quicker and easier.

 Most Waffle makers only make one waffle at a time, and take 4-5 minutes to make a waffle.
-If you're making brunch for a family of four, that creates a bit of a timing issue.
+If you're making brunch for a larger family, that creates a bit of a timing issue.
 The Cuisinart Double Belgian can make two waffles at once while still offering a flippable design that promotes even batter distribution.
 However, it also takes up much more space than most models on the market.
-Square makers can often make four waffles at once, but generally sacrifice even cooking due to their shape.
+Square makers can often make four waffles at a time, but usually at the sacrifice of uneven cooking due to their shape.
 The KRUPS GQ502D is the best such model we've found.

-As lofty and admirable of a goal as it is, you're probably not going to make waffles every morning.
-Thus you're likely going to ant a waffle maker that can easily be stored out of the way when not in use.
-Two models, in particular, the Presto FlipSide and the KRUPS GQ502D, make storage quite efficient and easy and they can lock and stand up vertically.
+It's an admirable goal to make waffles every morning, and as great as that may sound, that will probably not be the case.
+Because of this, you're likely going to want a waffle maker that can easily be stored out of the way when not in use.
+The Presto FlipSide and the KRUPS GQ502D were two models in particular that we found to make storage quite efficient and easy, and they can lock and stand up vertically.
 In many situations, this can save a lot of precious cabinet space.

-Having, fluffy, cafe-style waffles at home is both easier and less expensive than you may think.
-For just a small investment and some elbow grease for mixing up the batter, you can have a delicious brunch right in your own dining room.
+Having fluffy, cafe-style waffles at home is both easier and less expensive than you may think.
+For just a small investment and some elbow grease for mixing up the batter, you can have a delicious brunch in the comfort of your own dining room.
 We hope our research has led you to the perfect breakfast companion.

 — Max Mutter, Michelle Powell, and Steven Tata